Crank Brothers Mallet E Review

 Crank Brothers pedals and durability haven't always been a common pairing, but since 2016, all models have been upgraded to new bearings and seals intended to keep muck and grime out.
 These changes lead to increased life and time between servicing.
 Pedal refresh kits that contain bearings, bushings, and seals will cost you $25.

 This pedal excels in technical situations where the rider may want to disengage from the pedal mechanism but still utilize its platform.
 It doesn't offer the stability or traction of a flat pedal but its a great compromise between the efficiency of a clipless and reassurance of a flat.
-The Mallet E is a good option for the enduro racer / all mountain rider or those weary of adding too many extra grams.
+The Mallet E is a good option for the enduro racer/all mountain rider or those wary of adding too many extra grams.

 Mud Shedding Ability